 I argued that the knowability of CCFs are matter of God’s free knowledge, not God’s natural knowledge.
 Accordingly, given the exact same state of affairs, it is false that antecedent influences for any intention of the will necessitates the same choice in all possible worlds.
 The contingency of the outcome would not be due to libertarian freedom or a brute fact but rather a matter of God’s preinterpretation of antecedent particulars, which can vary from possible world to possible world according to God’s will.
 A non-theistic determinist obviously cannot make that claim.
 She is consigned to the objects of influence as being brute facts.
 I find many Christian compatibilists have followed that lead by mapping effects to metaphysical causal influences, overlooking God’s free determination of those relationships.
 Accordingly, they catalog knowledge of CCFs under natural knowledge. *I am inclined to think this misstep would readily be conceded by those who’ve made it.
 I tend to think their goal is to remove CCFs from Middle Knowledge.
 The reason CCFs might have been unwittingly parked in Natural Knowledge is because Free Knowledge is often associated merely with God’s eternal decree, not counterfactuals per se.
 Yet what tends to be missed is counterfactuals are decretive truths that pertain to possible worlds whether actualized or not.

 (*After private interaction with one Augustinian thinker, it has become clear to me that it is believed by some that by virtue of God decreeing a counterfactual true it, therefore, becomes a necessary truth, which in turn makes it an object of natural knowledge.
 That is simply wrong by definition and entails dualistic implications, not unlike Molinism.
+Perhaps the renown Reformed philosopher doesn’t recognize that non-necessary contingent truths can be decreed as causally necessary.
 Other Augustinian thinkers more steeped in contemporary taxonomy, analytic philosophy and philosophical theology will grasp the error and its implications immediately.)